valots12/bcc-news-summarization/README.md

 | BART     | 0.203   | 0.041   | 0.135   | 0.166       |
 | PEGASUS  | 0.472   | 0.269   | 0.412   | 0.414       |

-In the following table, we report the results obtained on a specific document from the test set.
+To have a better understanding of the differences between summarization techniques, the following table report the results obtained on a specific document from the test set.

 <img src="Images/rouge_sum.png" width=640>